abhiaagarwal/precalculus-paper/README.md

 # Precalculus Paper

-My Precalculus Paper on the 12 Base Trignometric Graphs written in LaTeX.
+My Precalculus Paper on the 12 Base Trigonometric Graphs written in LaTeX.